cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Change Created and Updated style when creator and updater are the same (do via tests!) - Started, first two tests are missing
- - Link List - selection - text should select outer list item ideally on click not on drag
+ - Link List - selection - try a click gesture (maybe disabled in ReadOnly? not sure) click to raise the for selection event
  - Sorting needs better visual indicators
  - Better startup experience when settings file and/or db are missing
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?